-Under a principles-based system the general principles are contained in legislation, and this gives regulators extra powers to to assess the behaviour of financial institutions.
+Under a principles-based system the general principles are contained in legislation, and this gives regulators extra powers to assess the behaviour of financial institutions.

 The Banking Act 2009

-In order to protect depositors and to maintain financial stabilit, the Banking Act of 2009 gave the those organisations responsible for banking regulation the collective powers to deal with the crisis in the banking system.
+In order to protect depositors and to maintain financial stability, the Banking Act of 2009 gave those organisations responsible for banking regulation the collective powers to deal with the crisis in the banking system.
 One of these powers is the ability to put a failing bank under temporary public ownership.